matfantinel/sveltekit-static-blog-template/README.md

 I achieved this with the help of SvelteKit.
 There is almost no JavaScript running, and it actually works with JS disabled!
 While JS is awesome, it's important to know when it's not needed.

+# Demo site

+You can see the template live [on the demo site](https://sveltekit-static-blog-template.vercel.app/).
+Additionally, you can check all components in isolation [on Histoire](https://histoire-sveltekit-static-blog-template.vercel.app/).

 # Building & Running Locally

 To run it locally, you simply have to run: